Chinese people in Myanmar: Migrants to Mandalay

 Mandalay remains Burma's major financial and networking hub for Burmese businessmen and investors of Chinese ancestry with thousands of prospering Chinese businesses in the city.
 Chinese-owned shops make up 50% of downtown economic activity, with 70% of restaurants and almost all Chinese-made commodity sale centres in the whole city being Chinese-owned.

 Over the last 30 years, the entrepreneurial Chinese minority transformed Mandalay into a booming modern metropolis filled with foreign businesses and gem trading centers.
 The country's post-1988 economic liberalization and Burma's open-door immigration policy attracted many poor Chinese migrants from Yunnan in search of economic opportunity who brought talent, skills, goods and services, and capital, reshaping Mandalay's economic landscape.
 Arriving impoverished, Burmese businessmen of Chinese ancestry now sit at the helm of the Burmese economy as a prosperous business community.
 Following Burma's new market transformation, Chinese immigrants from Yunnan were able to illegally obtain identity cards on the black market to become naturalized Burmese citizens overnight.
 A substantial increase in foreign direct investment has poured in from mainland China, mostly ending up in Mandalay's real estate sector, through Burmese citizen intermediaries of Chinese ancestry.
 As Mandalay became more economically prosperous, existing Burmese Chinese have facilitated continued immigration from China.

-Prime real estate in central Mandalay have been bought by wealthy Chinese businessmen and investors.
+Prime real estate in central Mandalay has been bought by wealthy Chinese businessmen and investors.
 Large commercial real estate projects, such as hotels or shopping centres, are typically developed by Chinese businessmen and real estate investors.
 The Burmese Chinese business community's impact on the city's development has also been amplified by additional investment from mainland and overseas Chinese investment through bamboo networks.
 The influence of mainland China is felt throughout the city, leading locals to call Mandalay a "Chinese city".

-Recent immigrants from China move to Mandalay for business, without intent to settle there.
+Recent immigrants from China move to Mandalay for business, without the intent to settle there.
 These "new Chinese" move into new Chinese neighbourhoods outside Mandalay, as the central city's Burmese Chinese areas are too expensive for them.
 Tensions have grown between local Burmese and new Chinese businesspeople due to cultural differences.